F-1 grenade (Russia): Fuse

-There was a myth originating from an article written by Peter Kokalis for the Soldier of Fortune (magazine) that implied UZRGM fuze variants are available in versions with delays from zero (i.e., instantaneous, specifically for use in booby-traps) to 13 seconds.
-However the UZRGM fuze never had such variants, and all UZRGM fuzes have delay of 3.2 to 4.2 seconds if working correctly.

-The myth originated from the author reading the numbers stamped on the fuze body, which are concealed when the fuze is inserted into the grenade.
-This number indicates the factory production line, not the fuze delay.
+There was a myth originating from a 1983 article written by Larry Dring for Soldier of Fortune (SOF) magazine that implied UZRGM fuze variants are available in versions with delays from zero (i.e., instantaneous, specifically for use in booby-traps) to 13 seconds.
+The author wrongly assumed that the numbers stamped on the fuze body were an indication of the time delay.
+Actually, this number indicates the factory production line, not the fuze delay.
 Having fuzes without clear external marking indicating that it is "short fuze" with 0 or 1–2 seconds delay would be dangerous for soldier operating them.
-It is possible to hear a loud "pop" as the fuze ignites and begins to burn.
+All UZRGM fuzes have the same delay regardless of the numbers stamped on them, which is concealed when the fuze is inserted into the grenade body.